 Can Osso VR Bridge the Gap?

-With Osso VR, those who are learning new surgeries now have access to clinically accurate simulations.
-Wearing a VR headset, the user can look around the simulation as they use tools to perform a simulated surgery that Barad said is very similar to the real operation.
+, the user can look around the simulation as they use tools to perform a simulated surgery that Barad said is very similar to the real operation.
 Research has validated the use of these training modules, with one recent study comparing 10 traditionally trained surgeons to the same number trained with Osso VR.
 Barad also said that when observed by a professional, those trained with VR performed 230% better than those who were not.

 In addition to providing realistic practice, Osso VR functions to effectively assess the surgeon during the simulation.
 The company’s clinical advisory board of established surgeons created what they believe to the foundational elements of learning a new technique: precision, accuracy, and efficiency.

 READ MORE: 5 Ways VR & AR are Being Used In the Medical Industry Future of Medicine

 To measure the knowledge of steps during assessment mode, the user is not told what to do and must go from memory.
 If the user gets stuck, they can request a hint to keep moving forward.
 The system records which sections the user is struggling with, quickly targeting areas they need to emphasize with practice.

 For assessment of accuracy, the system analyzes how well the user aligns a pin, inserts a screw, or performs several other critical tasks.
 These skills are measured and compared to the ideal metric to give the trainee meaningful feedback.
 This can be used to tell the user if they are close to perfect, or need to repeat the procedure to get a passing grade.
 Efficiency is measured by recording the time required to run through the module.

 Barad noted that Osso VR is currently working with the National Science Foundation to apply machine learning to analyze how the individual is performing during the procedure.